-Address specific needs of a community.
+Addressing specific needs of a community.
 Cultural districts are a highly adaptable economic development approach that allows a community to make use of unique conditions, assets and opportunities.

 Establishing tourism destinations.
-Cultural districts are marketable tourism assets that highlight the distinct identity of a community and encourage in-state, out of state, and international visitors.
+Cultural districts are marketable tourism assets that highlight the distinct identity of a community and encourage in-state, out-of-state, and international visitors.

 Preserving and reusing historic buildings.
 Some cultural districts are very involved in historic preservation.
 Adaptive reuse and rehabilitation of older buildings through preservation tax credits can result in structural and façade improvements.
 These rehabilitated buildings provide opportunities for affordable artist live/work space and new homes for cultural organizations.

 Enhancing property values.
 Successful districts combine improvements to public spaces (such as parks, waterfronts and pedestrian corridors) along with property development.
 The redevelopment of abandoned properties, historic sites, and recruiting businesses to occupy vacant spaces can contribute to reduced vacancy rates and enhanced property values.

 Fostering local cultural development.
 The establishment of a cultural district provides a focal point for celebrating and strengthening a community’s cultural identity.
 Cultural districts highlight existing cultural amenities and work to recruit and establish new artists, cultural industries and organizations.